domijan/kh/README.md

   st_as_sf()
 ```

-For regions, counties and constituencies:
+Contiguities as set up for regions, counties and constituencies:

 ``` r